jasti/jasti.github.io/_posts/2014-05-24-consulting.markdown

 <h2>Doing What You Love</h2>

 Consulting is not for everyone, and it is especially not for you if you already love what you do.
 I found software consulting to be refreshingly interesting after working for a thirty-five thousand person company.
 Your experience may be different, and you can find exceptions to every point I mention here and I respect that.
+I encourage you to get in touch with me if you feel differently.
 A role of a software consultant is just not as concretely defined as, say, a web user interface developer.

 If you are thinking of making a career switch, I hope this post will give you a slight nudge to consider consulting as a career option, if you haven’t already.

-P.S : This is <i>not</i> a plug for my company, but if you are genuinely interested and want to know more about Charles River or software consulting in general, I'll be very happy to chat with you.
-We are always looking for great people.

 ---